aaronicsubstances/cskabomu/README.md

 1. Quasi Web transport type: connection-oriented, byte-oriented.

-1. Quasi Web transports: memory, localhost TCP, unix domain socket, windows named pipe, HTTP.
+1. Quasi Web transports provided by default: memory, localhost TCP, unix domain socket, windows named pipe, HTTP.
    1. *Support for HTTP makes it possible to use Kabomu with any HTTP client library.*
+   2. Interfaces are provided for the creation of any custom quasi web transport.

 3. Quasi Web Protocol: resembles HTTP/1.1 chunk encoding, in which request and response headers are sent in "lead" chunks.